BSVN/IpTables.Api/Source/BSN.IpTables.Cli/README.md

           "target": "DROP"
         }

-Scenario 2: Add a rule with CLI, then list existing rules with `iptables` and check its existence:
+Scenario 2: Connect to server, then add a rule with CLI, then list existing rules with `iptables` and check its existence:

 Add a rule to drop tcp packets to specific IP adddress range on specific interface:

-    Add-BsnIPTablesCli -serverAddress 192.168.21.56:8080 -Chain OUTPUT -RuleInterfaceName ens160 -RuleProtocol tcp -RuleDestinationIP 69.171.224.0/19 -RuleJump DROP
+    Add-BsnIPTablesCli -Chain OUTPUT -RuleInterfaceName ens160 -RuleProtocol tcp -RuleDestinationIP 69.171.224.0/19 -RuleJump DROP

 List output rules with `iptables`: